hmrc/income-tax-mtd-changelog/README.md

 You should now receive an email whenever the changelog is updated.

+### 30 March 2023

+The following changes were deployed into sandbox.

+#### individuals-income-received-api

+* For version 1.0, Gov-Test-Scenario values that are not supported by the sandbox will now result in a status code 400 response with an error code of INCORRECT_GOV_TEST_SCENARIO.

 ### 22 March 2023

 The following changes were deployed into sandbox.